 - Get treatment from:

 - Own first aid kit onsite

 - Local onsite first aider

-- Ambulance (1 (to get an outside line) followed by 111) and notify Security on 966 to advise that an ambulance has been called.
+- Ambulance (1 (to get an outside line) followed by 111) and notify Security on 966 or 0800 373 7550 to advise that an ambulance has been called.

 - Do the paperwork:

-- Fill out (or have someone else fill out) an Incident Accident report (copy in the Induction pack, and see Appendix C, University Accident/Incident Report on page 28) and forward it to the University Project Manager as soon as possible.
+- Fill out (or have someone else fill out) an Incident Accident report (copy in the Induction pack, and see Appendix C, University Accident/Incident Report) and forward it to the University Project Manager as soon as possible.